 The school community is benefitting from new connections while providing a valued service to families choosing to educate their children at home.
 Homeschool parents appreciate getting a flavour of the school and the opportunity for their children to engage with other students.

 The Homeschool membership offers many extracurricular activities and events to homeschooling families such as participating in the school’s Christmas musical.
+They attend the morning assembly on Fridays, connect with their grade’s classroom for snack and recess, and then have a musical rehearsal.
 Other activities open to homeschool members include assemblies, field trips, special events, and an outdoor winter program.
 The Homeschool members are kept informed through the school’s newsletter and can access facilities such as the school’s library.

 Principal Lauralynn Mercer says the homeschool membership has spread the word about MCS to the broader community while allowing children who are homeschooled to enjoy some benefits of a Christian school.
 In the 2016-17 school year, 13 families used a homeschool membership.